vueuse/head/README.md

 All values are reactive and support ref and computed getter syntax.

-To provide inner content you should use the `textContent` attribute (previously `children` which is deprecated).
+To provide inner content you should use the `children` attribute.

-Note: All values provided to `useHead` will be encoded to avoid XSS injection.
-If you need to insert raw data use `useHeadRaw`.

 #### Example